amicuchu/NintendoClientsWiki/PIA-Protocol.md

 *Switch (5.18):*

+Fields that are not present are copied from the previous packet.

 | Type | Description |
 | --- | --- |
 | Uint8 | Flags indicating which of the following fields are present. |